best-tufts/intro_to_single_cell_rnaseq/docs/intro_to_single_cell_rnaseq/03_quality_control.md

 # Single Cell RNA Sequencing Quality Control

 In this section we will describe strategies for filtering out "low-quality" cell profiles from scRNAseq data.
-We will perform quality control our two-sample combined and formatted PBMC scRNAseq data set [`Seurat`] object generated in the previous section.nPortions of this section have been adapted from a previous Tufts HPC [workshop](https://hbctraining.github.io/scRNA-seq/lessons/03_SC_quality_control-setup.html).
+We will perform quality control our two-sample combined and formatted PBMC scRNAseq data set [`Seurat`] object generated in the previous section.
+Portions of this section have been adapted from a previous Tufts HPC [workshop](https://hbctraining.github.io/scRNA-seq/lessons/03_SC_quality_control-setup.html).

 ## Setting up R environment